f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 APKs.

+### Are reproducible builds required?

+No. But we do consider them best practice and hope you'll consider trying to make your app reproducible.
+See our [inclusion how-to](../Inclusion_How-To) for more information.

 ### Can I run my own F-Droid package repository?<a name="Can_I_run_my_own_app_repo"></a>

 Yes!
 You can also setup and run your own F-Droid repository of apps